 "Really?"
 Patricia asked rather rudely.

 Everyone nodded in agreement and I made my way to the door.
-I slowly walked into the hallway and spotted Jerome and Alfie's room down the hall.
+I slowly walked down the hallway and spotted Jerome and Alfie's room at the end of the hall.
 The door was opened enough for a crack of light to be seen.
-I put my hand on the door knob and pushed the door opened.
+I put my hand on the door knob and pushed the door open.
 Once I entered, I closed it behind me.

 "Umm… Jerome?"
 I called his name and took a step into the room.